mpr-lab/MotheterRemote/buddyGUIprogress.md

     - _known pis? if multiple pis, a dropdown to switch between them_
     - also updating settings page to account for all that
 - **Better way to display feedback from terminal**
 ---
+## prototype 4
+Right Panel instead of popup window for user input, using right panel to display information on RPi command center

+---
+## prototype 5
+Restructured the GUI: each tab is its own java file:
+### `GUI.java`
+Contains the constructor for the full GUI

+### `RPiCommandTab.java`
+Contains the constructor for the RPi Command Center Tab

+### `SensorCommandTab.java`
+Contains the constructor for the Sensor Command Center Tab

+### `DataTab.java`
+Contains the constructor for the Data Tab

+### `SettingsTab.java`
+Contains the constructor for the Settings Tab

+### `HelpTab.java`
+Contains the constructor for the Help Tab

+### `Utility.java`
+Contains the utility methods used across all GUI tabs

+---
 ## ?
 how to make status update regularly